mistermicheels/learning-notes/architecture-design/Humble-Object-pattern.md

 -   Problem: some behavior (like how data is represented on a screen) is hard to test
 -   Solution: split the behavior into two parts
     -   Humble Object containing the hard-to-test stuff, stripped down to the bare essence
-    -   Other part which contains everything stripped from the Humble Object
+    -   Other, easily testable part which contains everything stripped from the Humble Object

 Example: showing data in a UI